 ‘The Case for Miracles’ is a fascinating book.
 I have read many books on miracles, but this one is different.
 What is the difference?

-Well, Lee Strobel, the author was an award-winning journalist at The Chicago Tribune.
+Well, the author, Lee Strobel was an award-winning journalist at The Chicago Tribune.
 He was also an atheist.
 Then his wife became a born-again Christian.
-As he declares, “Because of my wife Leslie’s newfound belief in Christ provoked me to investigate the historical underpinnings of Christianity.
+He declares, “Because of my wife Leslie’s newfound belief in Christ provoked me to investigate the historical underpinnings of Christianity.
 I was confident that my strategic objections would end up undermining this entire religion and rescue her from this ‘cult.'”

 A DIFFERENT BOOK ON MIRACLES

 It is not a book of testimonies of miracles, although you will find plenty of them in the book.
 We will include one at the end of this letter, which is quite incredible.

 It is not primarily a study of the miracles of the Bible.
 It deals with miracles – do they happen today?

 It is not a book that intends to build one’s faith to believe for miracles, although that will inevitably happen.

 So, what is it?